-- All STEM Cluster Administrative Assistants meet monthly with the STEM Dean to discuss any issues and share best practices. - Life Sciences & Earth and Space Science: An AAII (100%) is currently shared between these two departments, with nearly 75% devoted to the Life Sciences Department.
-Staffing seems appropriate at this time, but see Department PRPP for specific requests. - Chemistry & Physics: An AAII (75%) currently supports both departments and staffing seems appropriate at this time.
+- All STEM Cluster Administrative Assistants meet monthly with the STEM Dean to discuss any issues and share best practices. - Life Sciences & Earth and Space Science: An AAII (75%) is currently shared between these two departments, with nearly 75% devoted to the Life Sciences Department.
+Staffing seems appropriate at this time, but see Department PRPP for specific requests. - Chemistry & Physics: An AAII (70%) currently supports both departments and staffing seems appropriate at this time.
 If weekend and evening section offerings continue to increase, an analysis will be implemented to determine if an FTE increase is warranted.
 See Department PRPP for specific requests. - Mathematics: An AAII (100%) currently supports this very large department.
 A request to have this position converted to an AAIII (100%) position has been made so that it is commensurate to the English Department.
-Currently, a request for this position to be a "work out of class AAIII" has been approved and will begin in July 2017.
+Currently, a request for this position to be a "work out of class AAIII" has been approved and will continue throughout 2018-2019.
 The hope is that all Administrative Assistant positions will be examined and studied to better determine their classification (if warranted).
-If this occurs in the 2017-2018 academic year, this will resolve the "work out of class" situation.

-- Engineering & Applied Technology: See Bussman Service Center above. - Planetarium: Starting July 1, 2017, the STNC AAI will officially be converted to a permanent AAI (42.5%) position.
-Ticket sales completely support this position, with no District funds. - MESA: For over many years, MESA has lacked administrative support.
+If this occurs in the 2018-2019 academic year, this will resolve the "work out of class" situation. - Engineering & Applied Technology: See Bussman Service Center above. - Planetarium: The Administrative Assistant position has been eliminated in order to preserve the Planetarium Trust (savings of \$25,000 which is off-set by ticket revenue).
+No further staffing decisions will be made until a facilities decision is confirmed regarding the Planetarium. - MESA: For over many years, MESA has lacked administrative support.
 Funding must come from the District (not from MESA state funds) for a permanent Administrative Assistant position.
-The program serves over 100+ students utilizing a case management style program to assist first generation, under-represented students, transfer to 4-year institutions in STEM majors.
+The program serves over 300+ students utilizing a case management style program to assist first generation, under-represented students, transfer to 4-year institutions in STEM majors.
 The program has been extremely successful, only because the current MESA Director works many hours beyond what is reasonable.
 Administrative support is requested urgently.